 The internal audit function operates under a Board-approved charter and has a direct reporting line to the Audit, Risk and Compliance Committee and a functional reporting line through the Company Secretary.
-The structure includes three in-house internal auditors and the out-sourcing of engagements when technical or specialist advice is required.
+The structure includes three inhouse internal auditors and the out-sourcing of engagements when technical or specialist advice is required.
 The internal audit plan is aligned to the Company's risk profile and approved by the Audit, Risk and Compliance Committee annually, with a three year horizon.
-Coverage includes four key components, including corporate process, branch compliance program, Australian Financial Services Licence compliance program and Board and management requests.
+Coverage includes four key components, including corporate process, branch compliance program, Australian Financial Services License compliance program and Board and management requests.
+Towards the end of the financial year the Company commenced a review of its internal audit function to ascertain whether it aligned with current best practice or whether its structure could be improved.
+The Audit, Risk and Compliance Committee will consider that review in early FY17.